Overview

 The

-MDH BHA Office of Harm Reduction (OHR) (formerly known as the Center for Harm Reduction Services or CHRS) sought a way to incorporate drug checking into Maryland’s overdose response strategy after experiencing a record number of fatal overdoses in 2020 and 2021.
+MDH BHA Office of Overdose Prevention & Education (OPE) (formerly known as the Office of Harm Reduction or OHR) sought a way to incorporate drug checking into Maryland’s overdose response strategy after experiencing a record number of fatal overdoses in 2020 and 2021.

 Growing evidence shows that drug checking services are an effective overdose prevention strategy and can alter behavioral intentions of people who use drugs.

-RAD was implemented in October of 2021 through a partnership between OHR and the National Institute of Standards and Technology (NIST).
+RAD was implemented in October of 2021 through a partnership between OPE and the National Institute of Standards and Technology (NIST).

 NIST is a federal physical science laboratory housed within the U.S. Department of Commerce.
 RAD uses Direct Analysis in Real Time Mass Spectrometry (DART-MS) technology to analyze the composition trace amounts of street drugs.